-(Updates are at the very end of this post.)
+(Updates are at the very end of this post.
+DO NOT contact me asking for an update.
+Updates are at the end of this post.)

 In May, I wrote here about my chronic illness.
 Since then, everything has changed.
 In June, I cured my IBS and chronic fatigue with DIY fecal transplant, aka Fecal Microbiome Transplant, aka FMT.
 Which is gross, and weird, but also kind of amazing.
 And it worked.